 As the world’s largest producer of crop nutrients, PotashCorp makes the food needs of people around the world a priority.
-Each year, from 2013 to 2015, PotashCorp will sponsor a Me to We volunteer trip for 25 students from across Canada.
-The destination of the trip will rotate each year; with year one in Kenya, year two in India, and year three in China.
-In addition to the support of youth trip scholarships, PotashCorp will be supporting Agriculture and Food Security initiatives in six Adopt a Village communities in Kenya, China and India as part of the new fifth pillar.
-PotashCorp is also supporting an Agriculture and Food Security curriculum and speaking tour to teach youth across Canada about local and global food security issues.
+In 2015, PotashCorp is sponsoring a Me to We volunteer trip to Kenya for 25* students from across Canada.
+In addition to the support of these youth trips, PotashCorp is directly supporting Agriculture and Food Security initiatives in six rural Adopt a Village communities in Kenya, India and China as part of the Agriculture and Food Security Adopt a Village pillar.
+PotashCorp is also supporting an Agriculture and Food Security curriculum and speaking tour to educate and empower youth across Canada regarding local and global food security issues.
 PotashCorp is supporting We Day nationally as a Presenting Sponsor, helping the event reach new levels.
 PotashCorp is also the Regional Title Sponsor of We Day Saskatchewan, making it possible for the event to be hosted in this province.

-Eligible applicants are students between the ages of 13 and 19 who have demonstrated a commitment to global issues or community volunteerism, and who have a special interest in agriculture and food security.
+Eligible applicants are Canadian students between the ages of 13 and 19 as of the application deadline, who have demonstrated a commitment to global issues or community volunteerism, and who have a special interest in agriculture and food security.
+For 2015, students must be eligible to travel between July 20th and August 2nd.
 They must also submit all required application documents (including completed application form, nomination form and a personal description stating why they are interested in the program).

 2) What are the criteria for students being selected?